nataliehman/personal-website-Feb2022-fernfolio-11ty/projects/prototyping-smart-devices.md

 - To control lights by dimming and switching them on/off
 - Play music with the option to skip songs
-- Monitor and change room temperature on AC unit
+- Monitor and change room temperature on the AC unit

 We also researched animations and interactions created by other designers for inspiration.
-However, we were mindful of creating animations/interactions that should feel familiar and natural (in relation to the real world) e.g. [adjusting brightness with a slider](https://dribbble.com/shots/3572111-Adjust-the-brightness-level-Principle-working-file%E2%80%9D).
+However, we were mindful of creating animations/interactions that should feel familiar and natural (as to the real world) e.g. [adjusting brightness with a slider](https://dribbble.com/shots/3572111-Adjust-the-brightness-level-Principle-working-file%E2%80%9D).

 Before prototyping, Stephanie created the designs in Adobe XD.
 I then imported them into ProtoPie and experimented with different solutions.
-It was an iterative process until we found a solution that matches the vision we had for each of the prototype.
+It was an iterative process until we found a solution that matches the vision we had for each of the prototypes.

 ![A test prototype for controlling light](/static/img/smart-device/light-switch-prototype.png) <figcaption>A test prototype for creating sliders and switches to control light.</figcaption>